Skip to main content

 Syllabus for attending students

-The general part concerns the study of the history of Italian literature from its origins to the twentieth century, limited to a series of topics and authors that will be published on AulaWeb at the beginning of the lessons.
+The general section focuses on the study of the history of Italian literature from its origins to the twentieth century.
+This overview will be limited to a selected number of topics and authors, which will be published on AulaWeb at the beginning of the course.

-This general part will be dealt with in class only partially and will be otherwise left to the student's autonomous study.
+This general section will be only partially covered during lectures and will otherwise be entrusted to the student’s independent study.

-The monographic part includes the topics covered in class, which will focus on three main themes.
+The monographic section includes the topics addressed during lectures and will focus on three main thematic units.

-PART ONE - Forms of Comedy in Dante and Boccaccio
+PART ONE – Forms of the Comic in Dante’s Divine Comedy

-PART TWO - 18th century Europe and America in the works of Vittorio Alfieri
+PART TWO – Eighteenth-Century Europe and America in the Works of Vittorio Alfieri

-PART THREE - The “economic miracle” in the Italian culture of the 1960s
+PART THREE – The “Economic Miracle” in Italian Culture of the 1960s

 Course attendance is not compulsory, but warmly recommended.
-Non-attending students are required to contact the lecturer at the beginning of class in order to arrange a different examination programme from the one indicated here.
+Non-attending students are required to contact the lecturer (matteo.navone@unige.it) at the beginning of the lectures in order to arrange a different examination programme from the one indicated here.

 For further information, see the sections Recommended reading/bibliography, Teaching methods and Exam description.